saiyam1814/github-wrapped/README.md

 > Your year in code, beautifully wrapped.
 A Spotify Wrapped-style experience for your GitHub activity.

-Similar to [git-wrapped.com](https://git-wrapped.com/), users just enter their GitHub username—no token required!
+Users just enter their GitHub username—no token required!

 ## ✨ Features